AdyGCode/ICT50120-SaaS-Library/ReadMe-API-2-create.md

 public function messages()
 {
     return [
-        'family_name.required' => 'A family name is required.
-This is also used for Corporate authors', ];
+        'family_name.required_without' => 'A family name is required.
+This is also used for Corporate authors', 'is_company' => 'Company must be set to True or False', ];
 }
 ```